-While my son was out last week I found these cute pom poms left over from Christmas and I knew instantly what we should do with them, use them to make this cute apple tree craft!
-At 22 months old this was a great way for my daughter to develop her fine motor skills, and of course it looks pretty cute too!
+While my son was out last week I found these cute pom poms left over from Christmas and I knew instantly what we should do with them, use them to make this cute pom pom apple tree craft!
+We love sharing crafts for toddlers and at 22 months old this was a great way for my daughter to develop her fine motor skills, and of course it looks pretty cute too!

 You will need

 Coloured paper, felt etc

 How we made our pom pom apple tree